crcn/beet/README.md

-An extension to the node.js [supervisord](https://github.com/spiceapps/supervisord) with some additional candy.
+An extension to the node.js [supervisord](https://github.com/spiceapps/supervisord) library with some additional candy.

 #### Features